🎮 Reinforcement Learning¶

 -

-This paper proposes DYPO (Dynamic Policy Optimization), which dynamically routes samples to different optimization paths based on difficulty grading — Hard samples use multi-teacher distillation to reduce SFT bias, while Mid samples use Group Alignment Loss to reduce RL variance.
-DYPO achieves an average improvement of 4.8% on mathematical reasoning benchmarks and 13.3% on OOD tasks.
+Ours proposes DYPO (Dynamic Policy Optimization), which routes samples to different optimization paths based on dynamic difficulty grading—Hard samples utilize multi-teacher distillation to reduce SFT bias, while Mid samples use Group Alignment Loss to reduce RL variance.
+This achieves an average gain of 4.8% on mathematical reasoning benchmarks and 13.3% on OOD tasks.

 - CE-GPPO: Coordinating Entropy via Gradient-Preserving Clipping Policy Optimization in Reinforcement Learning